The "Small Print" For your Safeheat homecover service agreement.

 What the agreement provides:

-• One Safety Inspection and Service of your appliance in every year of your homecover.
+- One Safety Inspection and Service of your appliance in every year of your homecover plan.

-• Labour and parts, if your appliance breaks down up to a total value of £800 per repair.
+- Labour and parts, if your appliance breaks down up to a total value of £800 per repair.

-• No limit to the number of call-outs to carry out work included in your agreement.
+- No limit to the number of call-outs to carry out work included within your agreement.

-• A customer helpline 24 hours a day, every day.
-If we are unable to take your call at any given time, provided a voice message is left with return contact information, we will endevour to return your call when deemed urgent within 2 hour where availability allows.
+- A customer emergency helpline 24 hours a day, every day.
+If we are unable to take your call at any given time, provided a voice message is left with return contact information, we will endeavour to return your call when deemed urgent within 2 hour where availability allows.
 This timescale is not guaranteed but is our target subject to workload and availability.

 Safeheat homecover options

-We base your agreement on the homecover options you choose (listed and described below).
-This will give you the guidance on what you can expect from each service option.
-You should also read the 'General exclusions' section below.
+We base your agreement on the homecover options you choose (listed and detailed below).
+This will give you the guidance on what services are included from each plan.
+Please refer to the 'General exclusions' section below for further details.

-There are three different homecover plans, which you select to suit your needs.
+There are three different homecover base plans, which you select to suit your needs.

-• Bronze - gas central heating boiler and controls only.
+- Bronze – one gas central heating boiler and its controls.

-• Silver - gas central heating boiler and controls PLUS ‘The system’
+- Silver - gas central heating boiler and its controls plus ‘The heating system’.

-• Gold - gas central heating boiler, controls and system PLUS ‘Plumbing’.
+- Gold - gas central heating boiler, its controls, the heating system plus ‘Plumbing & Drains’.

-This service is for maintaining and repairing a single wet (using water) gas (mains gas and not LPG/Liquefied Petroleum Gas) central-heating boiler & controls in your home and includes the following:
+This service is for maintaining and repairing a single wet (using water) mains gas (not LPG/Liquefied Petroleum Gas) central-heating boiler & controls in your home and includes the following:

-• A Safety and Maintenance Inspection of your boiler and system (except for parts of the system that aren't readily accessible and electric boilers)
+- A service and safety inspection of your boiler (except for parts of the system that aren't readily accessible)

-As Bronze PLUS your cental heating system is covered for labour & parts (shown in silver in the diagram of the enclosed leaflet)
+As Bronze PLUS your cental heating system is covered for labour & parts.

 Under this cover, inside your home we will provide materials and labour to repair or replace: